Posted on December 15, 2025.

 In case you have fractured your mind, psychiatry has proceeded a long path in defining mental health disorders, symptoms, and diagnostic criteria.
 As a branch of medicine, it explores the neurochemistry of the brain, with a passion to locate the origin of disorders therein.

-Of course, the biological foundation to the subjective experience of a client is not a falsehood, as scientifically observed.
-As though the client were excluded from the rest of the human species, why is such a biological discovery, of the mind and behavior, emphasized almost only for the condition of the few that are deemed to be mentally disordered?
-Either those with better mental health have no material minds, or those with mental health conditions are material non-humans.
-What ensures that the mentally healthy population won't be dealing with those conditions in the future, to claim their unusual distinction from the sufferers?
-Despite the objectivity of its bodily findings, psychiatry operates on a specific truth of reality and morality, presumes the dominant view of society, and marks outlier insights and behaviors as disturbances.
+Because it's a scientific observation, the biological foundation to a client's subjective experience is unlikely to be a falsehood.
+As though the client were excluded from the rest of the human species, however, why is such a biological discovery of the mind and behavior pronounced only for the condition of the few?
+One impression of this attention gap is that either those with better mental health have no material minds, or those with mental health conditions are material non-humans.
+What ensures that the mentally healthy population will not be dealing with said conditions in the future - to claim their unusual distinction from the sufferers?
+Of course, the reliance on social norms overweighs our shared biological profile.

 Supposedly, a psychotic person is characterized by their detachment from reality.
-However, has there ever been a single, universal, objective way that the mentally healthy population perceives reality - to speak of detachment from?
-Psychosis alone should be sufficient to prove that human perception is at odds with an objective truth of reality.
+With hallucinations as a symptom, psychiatry claims that sense data is perhaps our primary method of interaction with reality - but that the extracted knowledge only needs fixing for the few.
+However, has the mentally healthy population ever perceived reality in a single, universal, objective way?
+Without much thought, psychosis alone should be sufficient to suggest that perception is at odds with an objective truth of reality.
 "My so-called hallucinations are truly perceived, hence real," screams the client.
-"You're hallucinating with a false perception of reality," insists the psychiatrists, as though they were the bearers of truth while also making those remarks secluded in their own perception of reality.
+"You're hallucinating with a false perception of reality," insists the psychiatrists, as though they were the bearers of truth, making the same statements secluded in their own perception of reality.

-Although psychiatry reinforces a regulation on normality by pointing out abnormal behavior according to its standards, mental health conditions should be treated as neither an internal problem nor an outlier, surprising case.
-In a coercive society that is structured for the profit of the rich and around the norms of masculinity, it is the threat of poverty, discrimination at the workplace, surviving domestic abuse, and inevitable social conditioning that medicalize many people.
 While helping us cope with our negative feelings, a psychiatrist must not soothe our revolutionary rage but point out where our pain is rooted in - a patriarchal, capitalist structure of society.
-Instead of an infighting between those who can and cannot adapt to this system, a psychiatrist's office should represent a place aimed at healing and raising consciousness in the sufferers.
+Instead of representing an infighting between those who can and cannot adapt to the system, a psychiatrist's office should aim at healing and raising consciousness in the sufferers.
+That is, if only everyone could afford quality therapy in the first place.

 Anxiety disorders, depression, personality disorders, schizophrenia...
 At least, psychiatry lends a shoulder to cry on, "You're feeling the way you are because of a hyperactive amygdala. / Your brain is short of dopamine. / You were traumatized by violent abuse in your past."
 Fortunately, it doesn't complain, "Don't participate in society!
 Don't be traumatized!
 Control your brain structure!
 Don't be mentally ill!" as if you had the chance.